trungqhoang/Security-Analysis-CSGO/README.md

 # Security-Analysis-CSGO
-A repository containing methods used to manipulate memory in Counter-Strike: Global Offensive.

 This repository contains source code for two methods commonly used to exploit Counter-Strike: Global Offensive.

 Each folder contains different methods for access and modifying game data.